AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <div><cite>&mdash;<a href="http://idlewords.com/talks/internet_with_a_human_face.htm">"The Internet With A Human Face,"</a> Idle Words</cite></div>
 </blockquote>

 Newspapers are competing against companies that lose money.
-Yet everyone urges papers to do what these money-losers do.
+Yet everybody urges papers to do what these money-losers do.

 This is a pre-web phenomenon.
 When USA Today premiered in the early 80s, publishers panicked.
 Surely doom would befall those who didn't mimic their bolder colors and briefer articles.
-This turned out to be a false alarm: <a href="http://www.encyclopedia.com/topic/Gannett_Co._Inc.aspx">USA Today never had profitable year<a/>.
+It turned out to be a false alarm: <a href="http://www.encyclopedia.com/topic/Gannett_Co._Inc.aspx">USA Today never had profitable year<a/>.

 If someone insists news needs to be more social, more millennial, more [insert buzzword-du-jour here], say: Show me the <abbr title="Return on investment">ROI</abbr>.